MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Triggered when both of the below conditions are true:
 - First sync is done
 - OneNote Sticky Notes boot has completed.
-OneNote Sticky Notes boot is said to be done when the one of the below three conditions are true:
+OneNote Sticky Notes boot is said to be done when the one of the below four conditions is true:
    - Initial sync has completed
    - Initial sync has failed
    - Something is being displayed in notes list (either notes or fishbowl)
+   - Something is being displayed in any note editor window

-Performance markers for memory (machine action) and required to compute the performance of Memory.
+Performance markers for OneNote Sticky Notes (machine action) are required to compute the performance of OneNote Sticky Notes.

 The following fields are collected: